jnunemaker/nunes/README.md

 Whoa!
 You would do all that for me?
 Yep, I would.
 Because I care.
 Deeply.

-Based on those events, you'll get metrics like this in statsd and instrumental:
+Based on those events, you'll get metrics like this in instrumental and statsd:

 #### Counters